MaruvkaLab/MSMuTect_3.2/README.md

 MSMuTect can generate a vcf file with the results in addition to the regular output (a tsv file).
 The vcf file will include every locus that had an alternate allele in either the tumor or the normal sample.
 However, every locus that is not called as a mutation will be marked as filtered in the filter column of the vcf file, with the resulting call (ex.
-NM, INS, AN, etc)
+NM, INS, AN, etc.) as the filter

 # Publication and Citation
 For orginal paper, see